You have likely heard of Kim Il Sung, Kim Jong Il, and Kim Jong Un. But have you heard Kim Jong-Suk?

-Mother Kim Jong Suk was the first wife of President Kim Il Sung and mother of his son Kim Jong Il.
+Mother Kim Jong Suk was the first wife of President Kim Il Sung and the mother of his son Kim Jong Il.
 In a society dominated by leading male figures, Mother Kim largely stays in the background.
 But that does not, however, mean her national role is insignificant.
 Jong Suk’s depicted legacy in the country provides key insights into the role of women in DPRK politics.
 As the titular “heroine of the revolution”, she grants a motherly character to the regime and its politics, lending credence to the notion that the state is not unlike a family.

-Confucian principles in the DPRK
+Confucian principles in North Korea

 To understand Jong Suk’s role, we first turn to accomplished North Korean historian Bruce Cummings.
 In stark counterpoint to popular American media portrayals of North Korea, which tend to vilify the country in simplified Cold War frameworks, Cumming’s work strives to understand North Korea in its own cultural, historical and social context.
 It is, to say the least, objective.

 A key principle of Cummings’ work has been how the North Korean state models itself after the traditional Confucian ideal of the family – albeit, of course, with socialist characteristics.
 The Kims are not just leaders, but they are understood to be — and depicted as – fathers.
 The state is an all-encompassing extended family.
-Although we hear many negative stories, their rule is ostensibly legitimised by being presented as benevolent and wise, in line with Confucian patriarchal philosophy.
+Although we hear many negative stories, their rule is ostensibly legitimized by being presented as benevolent and wise, in line with Confucian patriarchal philosophy.
 The frequently-cited “on the spot guidance” is the best example of such, firmly illustrating how leadership in the country is understood.

 The Mother of Korea

 As a result, whilst the male Kims have been portrayed as benevolent father figures – most predominantly Kim Il Sung – on the flip side Kim Jong Suk has been depicted in motherly terms by the state media.
 As Paul French notes, Jong Suk has been termed the “Mother of Korea”.
-Whilst like her counterparts, her brilliant example and innovation have been constantly mentioned in reports, in addition Jong Suk’s care and support to both her husband and son have also been highlighted, including her tendency to look after and care for others around her, reflective of the role of the woman under patriarchal Confucian norms.
+Whilst like her counterparts, her brilliant example, and innovation have been constantly mentioned in reports, in addition, Jong Suk’s care and support to both her husband and son have also been highlighted, including her tendency to look after and care for others around her, reflective of the role of the woman under patriarchal Confucian norms.

 Liberté, Egalité, Sororité